 Akara is one of the most popular breakfast staples in Nigeria, it’s made with a combination of bean paste, fresh onions and salt.
 It is also a great street food as sellers can be found frying them at different hours of the day.
 Akara is popularly served with ogi (pap) or with fried yam.

 - 1 cup peeled beans

 - 1 raw chilli pepper (Ata rodo) – chopped

 - 1/2 of a medium onion – chopped

 - oil for frying

-- In a blender, combine the chilli and beans (do not add water).
-Puree
+- In a blender, combine the beans with 1/4 cup water, Puree to a smooth paste

 - Set a deep pan on medium heat, add in some oil.

 - Once the oil is hot, scoop 1/2 cooking spoon of batter into oil – you do not want to spread out the batter in the oil, you want to pour batter directly on itself (the way you would pour water into a narrow bottle).
 Fry on each side until golden brown .